RobertChienShiba/Go2Bank/README.md

 - API rate limited (Load testing through [vegeta](https://github.com/tsenart/vegeta))

 ## TODO
-- [x] Secure `Transfers` endpoints with time-based OTP token
+- [x] Secure `Transfers` endpoints with time-based OTP
 - [x] Implement an asynchronous worker to deliver emails
 - [x] Build a robust API rate limiting middleware with a sliding window logging algorithm
 - [x] Store Refresh Tokens in **HttpOnly cookies** and **Redis** for better user experience and instant revocation
 - [ ] Improve Testing coverage (up to at least 80%)
 - [ ] Intergate with gRPC API
 - [ ] Use SQS as the message queue for OTP requests
-- [ ] Create a Lambda function to listen to SQS and trigger AWS SES to complete OTP email delivery
+- [ ] Create a Lambda function to listen to SQS and trigger SES to complete OTP email delivery

 ## Reference
 - [TechSchool](https://www.youtube.com/playlist?list=PLy_6D98if3ULEtXtNSY_2qN21VCKgoQAE)